Jose5110/Stock-Market-Kafka-de-project/README.md

 ## Dataset Used
 You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline)

-Here is the dataset used in the video -